By Teachers, For Teachers

 At first glance at a product like Google Glass, many teachers may ask themselves - Well how do we keep kids from cheating if all of the information in the world is available in the periphery of their glasses?
 But that question has built into it an assumption about education which may not be true for long.

-The way we interact with technology is constantly changing.
+The way we interact with technology in the classrooom is constantly changing.
 If we consider even an anecdotal example like the use of cell phones over the past 20 years, it's easy to see how dramatically different a role technology plays in our lives now than then.
 And with technologies like memory chip brain implants (these ones being in rats, not people... yet) and mind-controlled limbs popping up, one may rationally predict that the future of tech interfaces will only get closer to working directly with our brains.
 Now at what point do we start to call ourselves "cyborgs?"

 When we think about memory chips being implanted into living brains (doesn't that blow your mind?!) that can help a rat recall information faster (or even forget information altogether), it doesn't seem like too far a leap to think that eventually we may be able to access the internet (or whatever it may be at that point!) directly through our brains.
 Sure, it sounds like science fiction, but the technology may not be as far away as we think.